md3629/FPA/README.md

 # FP&A

-Experimenting with various FP&A tools and solutions in Excel <br><br>
+Experimenting with various FP&A tools and solutions in BI - Excel <br><br>
 Dealing with Budgeting in BI here<br>
 :point_right: [Budgeting](https://github.com/md3629/FPA/tree/main/Budget)<br>
  Dealing with Forecasting in R here<br>